- world market leader

 Regulation D-2 of the IMO’s latest, revised G8 standard requires ships to comply with the following:

 - Each cubic meter (264 US gallons) of ballast water must contain less than 10 viable organisms which are bigger than or equal to 50 microns (about half the width of a human hair.)

 - The ballast water must contain less than 10 viable organisms that are smaller than 50 microns but bigger than or equal to 10 microns per millilitre (ml).

 - Maximum amounts are specified for the following microbes: Vibrio Cholerae – less than 1 colony forming unit (CFU) per 100 ml; E. Coli – less than 250 CFU per 100 ml; and Enterococci – less than 100 CFU per 100 ml.

 Rest assured, if your ballast water has been treated to these specifications, it is pure enough to be discharged it almost any port around the globe.

-To help ship owners and operators become and remain compliant with the IMO treaty, MR Ballast provides servicing and also upgrades for ballast water treatment systems made by leading manufacturers such as De Nora, WECOSCO and others.
+To help ship owners and operators become and remain compliant with the IMO treaty, Mr. Marine Ballast provides servicing and also upgrades for ballast water treatment systems made by leading manufacturers such as De Nora, WECOSCO and others.